 Changes to our policy

-This policy provides a general overview of the ways in which we seek to protect your personal information and important information on electronic communication.
+This policy provides a general overview of the ways in which we use your personal information and important information on electronic communication.
 Please be aware that we may request certain further confidentiality arrangements be put in place in respect of your interaction with us, especially when we believe there is a risk such information could be material price sensitive information.
 This policy may be changed from time to time to reflect changes in our practices concerning the collection and use of personal information, or where required to comply with applicable law.
 The revised policy will be effective immediately upon posting to our website, and so please check this policy periodically for changes.

 This version of the Policy is effective 21 May 2018

 Generation Investment Management LLP